akhoz/akhoz/README.md

 <h1>About me</h1>
 <p>👋 Hey, I'm Adrián, just a guy who ended up with a GitHub account.</p>
 <p>👀 I'm interested in learning more about computer science but don't know in which area yet.</p>
-<p>🌱 I’m currently learning Videogames development, Web technologies and some other stuff.</p>
+<p>🌱 I’m currently learning Machine Learning, Web technologies and some other stuff.</p>
 <p>📚 I’m currently in my second year studying software engineering at ITCR.</p>
 <p>💬 As a matter of fact, I speak both English and Spanish, and I'm currently learning Portuguese.</p>